 Nancy Olson, MA, CAPSW, LSSW

 Nancy received her Masters in Social Work degree from the University of Chicago in 1983 and has been working with children, adolescents and families since then in a variety of settings including a residential treatment facility, an outpatient clinic, and in schools.
 Recently retired, after 26 years as the Platteville School District Social Worker, Nancy looks forward to continuing to serve others in a new capacity. using strength based, solution focused approach while incorporating strategies of client based problem solving, mindfulness, and DBT practices.
-Nancy will assist those experiencing symptoms of anxiety, depression, trauma and behavioral challenges.
+Nancy will provide services for those experiencing symptoms of anxiety, depression, trauma and behavioral challenges.
 Nancy is very knowledgeable and familiar with school systems and community resources and will incorporate this experience to support children, adolescents, and families.
-Nancy will primarily meet her clients in the school setting.

 Shanna Schumacher, MS, LPC-IT

 Shanna is a Licensed Professional Counselor in Training.
 Prior to working at PFRC, she provided behavioral counseling to children (ages 3-18) and their families as well as in-home therapy to children diagnosed with autism spectrum disorder.
 She has experience working with children (ages 3 and up), teens, adults and families.
 Shanna specializes in working with anxiety, depression, behavioral issues, PTSD, improving family relationships and co-parenting counseling.
 She provides services at the Platteville and Dodgeville offices.